ticketmaster/react-native-ticketmaster-ignite/docs/user-guide.md

 Currently in this library Android does not have a default login screen, so always make sure the new API key is configured and the user is logged in before you show the `<TicketsSdkEmbedded />` component.

-For React Native iOS, there is currently no way to know if the user has not done the initial login for a new team, the Accounts SDK auto logs in the new team so it returns the new token and memberInfo data but the the Tickets SDK will show a signed out screen if the user has not done the initial login.
+For React Native iOS, there is currently no way to know if the user has not done the initial login for a new team, the Accounts SDK auto logs in the new team so it returns the new token and memberInfo data but the Tickets SDK will show a signed out screen if the user has not done the initial login.
 For iOS it would be better to not skip login with `skipAutoLogin`.
 If they have done the initial login for a new team, the login modals will not popup again so the user will not be disturbed.

 For Android, `getIsLoggedIn()` and `isLoggedIn` will return `false` if a user switches to a team they haven't done the inital login for, meaning the smoothest `refreshConfiguration()` experince for both platforms results in: